By: Team F10-3 Since: Aug 2019 Licence: MIT

 Overview of feature

-User will be able to input code, during the quiz session, and the RevisionTool
+User will be able to input code, during the quiz session, and the RevisionTool will check the syntax as the user types in the code.

 The activity diagram is outlined below.